leku-warsling/health-clinic-app/README.md

 pnpm run db:seed
 ```

-There are some simple endpoint tests wi
+There are some simple endpoint tests

 ```
 docker-compose exec pnpm run test